mark8m/course-docs/docs/project-expectations.md

 Use the instructions to facilitate the Team canvas session.
 An in-person session is recommended.
 However, if you choose an online format, you may use Mural or any other whiteboard tool.
 While creating your Team canvas, think about the high-level roles of each team member (e.g.: Scrum Master, Product Owner, Frontend Developer, Backend Developer, QA Engineer, DevOps Engineer, UI/UX Designer, Floater etc.).
 Think about which roles are necessary for your project.
 Each team member may be assigned to multiple roles, and each role may include multiple team members.

+#### Scrum roles

 There are two special Scrum roles that must be defined for each sprint:

 * Scrum Master
 * Product Owner

 You may choose to elect a Scrum Master and Product Owner for the whole project or switch roles for each sprint so that more team members can get product management experience.
 A good overview of skills and responsibilities of a Scrum Master and a Product Owner: <https://productmanagerhq.com/scrum-master-vs-product-owner/>.

+Please define these roles in a section independent of the team canvas.

 #### Belbin team roles